-Immunotherapy Indication Stage of Clinical Development ADXS-HPV ADXS-HPV Cervical Cancer Phase 1 Company sponsored & completed in 2007 with 15 patients.
+Immunotherapy Indication on Stage of Clinical Development ADXS-HPV Cervical Cancer Phase 1 Company sponsored & completed in 2007 with 15 patients.
 Cervical Intraepithelial Neoplasia Phase 2 Company sponsored study, initiated in March 2010 in the US.
-The Company completed enrollment of the low-dose cohort in September 2011 (41 patients) and as of January 17, 2012 has enrolled 25/40 patients in the mid-dose cohort.
+The Company completed enrollment of the low-dose cohort in September 2011 (41 patients) and as of May 31, 2012 has enrolled 37/40 patients in the mid-dose cohort.
 Cervical Cancer Phase 2 Company sponsored study initiated in November 2010 in India in 110 Patients with recurrent or refractory cervical cancer.
-As of January 17, 2012, 87 patients have been dosed.
+As of May 31, 2012, 109/110 patients have been dosed.
 Cervical Cancer Phase 2 The Gynecologic Oncology Group (GOG) of the National Cancer Institute is conducting a study in 67 patients with recurrent or refractory cervical cancer which is currently open to enrollment.
-As of January 17, 2012, 1 patient has been dosed.
-Head & Neck Cancer Phase 1 The Cancer Research UK (CRUK) is funding a study of 45 patients with head & neck cancer at 3 UK sites which is expected to commence in early 2012.
+As of May 31, 2012, 6/67 patients have been dosed.
+Head & Neck Cancer Phase 1 The Cancer Research UK (CRUK) is funding a study of 45 patients with head & neck cancer at 3 UK sites.
+As of May 31, 2012, 2 patients have been enrolled.
 ADXS-PSA Prostate Cancer Phase 1 Company sponsored (timing to be determined).
 ADXS-HER2 HER2 Expressing Cancer Phase 1 Company sponsored (timing to be determined).
 ADXS-HER2 Canine Osteosarcoma Phase 1 Company sponsored study, initiated in July 2011 in the US.